hritobroto/Gamepad-Control/README.md

 ##### NB:
 * The error when the controller is removed abruptly is not yet corrected.
-* Bold fields are executable terminal commands.
+* Highlighted fields are executable terminal commands.